IPC RTMP FAQ - Configuring and Troubleshooting RTMP Streaming for Exvist IP Cameras

 3. Verify that the bitrate is appropriately set.
 It may be necessary to adjust the bitrate, especially if it's initially set too high, as this can impact the streaming quality and stability.

-4. Check the default DDNS settings to ensure they are available and functional, especially in the EU.
+4. Check the default DNS settings to ensure they are available and functional, especially in the EU.
 Consider changing the DNS settings if needed.

 5. Verify that there's sufficient uploading bandwidth available for the live stream.
 If bandwidth is limited, adjusting the bitrate to a lower value can help ensure a more stable stream.